robfairh/arfc.github.io/manual/guides/katy/recreq.md

 - What student organization(s) were you involved in?
 - What were our primary interactions?
 - What kinds of activities were you involved in?
-- Did you occupy an executive committee position?
+- Did you occupy an executive committee position (please list, with dates)?
 - What are you most proud of regarding this activity?